-INP (BRAZIL, 2021) contemplates, as one of the groups of preference for receiving the vaccine against COVID-19, that of health professionals, a category that includes professionals who work as much in promoting first health care needs as those linked to health needs of second necessity53.
+INP (BRAZIL, 2021) contemplates, as one of the groups of preference for receiving the vaccine against COVID-19, that of health professionals, a category that includes professionals who work as much in promoting first health care needs as those linked to health needs of second necessity.
 The plan did not make the necessary distinction between the two groups, having limited itself to registering, as a recommendation, that priority should be given to those workers involved in fighting against pandemic.
 These, in fact, should have preference due to the greater exposure to risk of contagion, which may require, due to the worsening of their health conditions, the absence from work or lead them to death and, thus, imply the retraction of the quantity of professionals able to work to contain the disease.
-This priority is based on the criterion of special responsibilities54, to be applied in exceptional situations in which "some people have special responsibilities to others or to society in general, and the lives of many may even depend on theirs" (DUARTE, 2020, p.
-232)55.
-In order to the criterion is
+This priority is based on the criterion of special responsibilities, to be applied in exceptional situations in which allocation of such resources to economically active individuals, to the detriment of others not included in that category for reasons beyond their control, such as insufficient age for work or old age, which implies retirement, lack of qualification for the job. performance of labor activities etc. In this way, tragic decisions will be taken in accordance with the utilitarian criterion of productive capacity or with the criterion of social value.